FredericJacobs/jekyll-blog/_posts/2016-04-07-qc-axolotl.md

 An important fact is that each new `RootKey` is derived through a PRF from a previous `RootKey` and the output of DH key agreement.
 The fact that it is derived, not only from a DH agreement, but also from a previous value is a valuable mitigation when we think about the threat posed by quantum computers.
 If the PRF used for the derivation is secure, then even if the adversary can break the ephemeral DH part, he won't be able to recover the new `RootKey` without the previous one.

 A consequence of that design, is that an adversary has to **record every single message since the session initialization or he loses his capability to decrypt any subsequent messages** for future messages, even if he can continue to break the ephemeral DH.
-If the adversary didn't intercept the initialization of the Axolotl session, would not be able to decrypt any subsequent messages.
+If the adversary didn't intercept the 3DH key agreement, he would not be able to decrypt any subsequent messages.

 That's a really cool property of the protocol.
 ZRTP has similar property if [key continuity](http://zfoneproject.com/faq.html#keycontinuity) is implemented (not the case in Signal) but most other protocols (MTProto, SSH, Threema ...) do not have that feature.